Designer Fashion: The Future is Borrowed

 A not-so-green solution?

 Yet some critics highlight the unexpected costs of renting clothing.
 Namely transportation and dry-cleaning every item mean that more carbon emissions may get released than if one was to just buy a designer goods.

 “[renting clothes is] not something we do all the time, instead of buying our clothes and swapping out outfits nonstop, but on occasion, when the need arises, like proms [or] weddings.”

 Sharing + Resale = LBD

 Offering flexible tech solutions is an innovative company: Little Black Door.
 The app “designed by women for women” allows shoppers to list their own goods for sharing between users but also gives the option for resale.
 Floww sat down with the co-founder, Marina Pengilly, of Little Black Door for comment.

 “LBD promotes the repurposing and borrowing of clothing – we are cleverly linking with retail partners, resale platforms and have a borrow button between friends.”

-Reports show that the average consumer will wear new clothes only 7 times before throwing it away.
-The shopper throws away an estimated 30kg of clothing each year, much of which ends up in landfill.
+Reports show that the average consumer will wear new clothes only 7 times before throwing them away.
+The shopper throws away an estimated 30kg of clothing each year, much of which ends up in landfills.
 Mass fast-fashion retailers like Primark or ASOS capture huge markets segments by having prices so low that the consumer can wear a garment once and immediately throw it away after.

 If people really do only wear things a few times after purchasing them, renting clothes would seem to save the consumer money and the planet it’s health.
 As production becomes unjustifiable, conservative resale and moves towards rental may be the future.